 Quality over Cost

-Prioritise high-quality materials and components to ensure longevity and safety.
-Inferior products may save money initially but can lead to frequent replacements, higher maintenance costs, and potential safety hazards.
-Invest in reputable brands and certified products to minimise risks and ensure a reliable electrical system.
-Quality materials, such as copper wiring and robust outlets, can withstand wear and tear better than cheaper alternatives.
+Choose top-quality materials and components to ensure durability and safety.
+While cheaper options might save you money at first, they often lead to frequent replacements, higher maintenance costs, and safety risks.
+Stick with reputable brands and certified products to minimise issues and create a reliable electrical system.
+Quality materials like copper wiring and sturdy outlets handle wear and tear much better than the budget alternatives.

 Energy Efficiency